 By following our checklist above, you will ensure that your first-time home buying experience is a smooth process.
 There is help available if you are buying your first home and have a limited down payment available.
 Talk to your first time buyer mortgage lender today about the above programs.
 Buying your first home could be much closer to reality than you might think.

 5 Ways to Get a Competitive Mortgage Rate with a Low Credit Score

 In the last two years, mortgage lenders have finally started to seriously ease lending restrictions for first time home buyers.
 A few years back, after the last recession, it became very difficult to get a first time home mortgage unless you had a 20% down-payment and 740 credit.
-Now even a first time home buyer with bad credit has a legitimate chance to qualify to be a homeowner with affordable housing.
+Now even a first time home buyer with bad credit has a legitimate chance to qualify to be a homeowner with affordable first time home buyer programs.

 Your credit score is one of the most important factors that lenders consider when you apply for a first-time home mortgage.
 If you find that you are on the lower end of the credit scale, do not worry too much.
 It is still possible to get a first-time home buyer loan.
 And 2018 is a great time to buy your first home!
 Rents are going up, home values are up, and mortgage rates are going down.
 If you are a first time home buyer with bad credit, do not let a low credit score dissuade you from applying from a mortgage, as there are several programs available if you speak with right lenders.
 Educate yourself on what the minimum credit scores on home loans are this year for first time buyers.